ark-lang/ark/README.md

     port:       8001
     channel:    ##jayfor

+Since there aren't many of us, we're mostly active around 4pm GMT on weekdays.

 # <a name="about"></a>About
 Jayfor is a programming language written in C. It is still under heavy development.
 Jayfor is influenced from languages like Rust,